 ‘We’re going where?’
-After trudging up a kilometre of stony, dusty track that looped its way up the side of the volcano, we had reached the top of Vesuvius.
+After trudging up a kilometre-long stony, dusty track as it looped its way up the side of the volcano, we had reached the top of Vesuvius.
 Or so I thought.
 To our right a neatly fenced-off path led a steady flow of people along the edge of one half of the crater.
 But we weren’t going that way.
-Instead our guide was pointing to the left, up what looked less like a path and more like a huge pile of rocks.
-Our guided tour with Walks of Italy was definitely taking us off the beaten – or any – track.
-Away from the public route, the other side of the crater is only accessible if you have a guide.
+Instead our guide was pointing to the left, up what looked less like a path and more like an uneven pile of rocks.
+This tour was definitely taking us off the beaten – or any – track.
+Well away from the public route, the other side of the crater is only accessible if you have a guide.
 There are no fences or handrails here, just a narrow path around the edge of the crater with no other visitors in sight.

 Vesuvius is one of the world’s most famous volcanoes, best known for the catastrophic eruption which buried the towns of Pompeii and Herculaneum in 79 AD.
 But that’s just one of many eruptions that have taken place over thousands of years.
 Over its history Vesuvius has usually erupted every 18 months to seven and a half years – so with the last major eruption being in 1944 this is the longest it’s gone without erupting for 500 years.
 The 1944 eruption killed 26 people and meant that 12,000 people had to leave their homes.
 At 1300 metres tall, Vesuvius might not be the biggest volcano in Europe, but it’s classed as one of the most dangerous, partly because of its explosive eruptions and partly because of the huge number of people who live close to it – almost 600,000 of them in the most dangerous ‘red zone’.